Oklahoma Sooners football: Stadium

 The Sooners play their home games at Gaylord Family Oklahoma Memorial Stadium also known as The Palace on the Prairie.
 The stadium was formerly called Oklahoma Memorial Stadium but the administration decided to add 'Gaylord Family' to recognize the contributions made by Edward K. Gaylord and his family over the years (estimated at over $50 million).
 The playing surface is called Owen Field after Bennie Owen, Oklahoma's coach from 1905 to 1926.
 The stadium was built in 1923 with an original capacity of 500.
 In 1925, 16,000 seats were added and 16,000 more seats were added in 1929 bringing the total capacity to 32,000.
 The stadium has had a natural grass playing surface for the majority of its existence.
 The stadium had an artificial turf from 1970 to 1994.
 The stadium had a major renovation in 2003 when a new upper deck was added to the east side of the stadium, adding over 8,400 new seats.
 The official seating capacity of the stadium, following renovations in 2015, is 83,489. which makes it the 15th largest college stadium in the U.S. and second largest in the Big 12 Conference.
 Despite the official capacity, the Sooners routinely average well above capacity, most recently 86,735 for the 2018 season.
 The largest crowd ever was 88,308 on November 11, 2017, against TCU.

 Rivalries

+Kansas State

+Oklahoma has a rivalry with Kansas State.
+The series between the border rivals was first contested in 1908 and has been played 103 times.
+Oklahoma has dominated K-State for most of the history of the rivalry, including winning 32 in a row over the Wildcats from 1937 to 1968.
+Oklahoma went 54–2 against Kansas State from 1937 to 1992.
+However, the series has been much more competitive since the early 1990s.
+The Wildcats won five in a row from 1993 to 1997 and have won 11 games over the Sooners since 1993 compared to Oklahoma's 14 wins over the same time span.
+The teams were members of the Big Eight Conference together from 1928 to 1995 and the Big 12 Conference from 1996 to 2023.
+However, the Sooners left Big 12 for the Southeastern Conference in 2024, and there are currently no future meetings scheduled.
+The all-time series record currently stands at 77–22–4 in favor of Oklahoma.